Design

 On the studio wall I have five words: DISCIPLINE, FOCUS, VISION, EXECUTION, SUCCESS.
 They aren't motivational posters.
 They're a checklist for every project — photographic or graphic.

 Discipline in design means not piling up.
-When I get a poster brief for a Pulse Fitness Master Class, the first impulse is to add — more copy, more color, more graphics.
+When I get a poster brief for BIZARRE — an exclusive premium building — the first impulse is to add: more copy, more colour, more graphics.
 The disciplined move is to remove.
-Two athletes in frame, one name, one date, one logo.
+One clean render of the building, one name, one phone number, one logo.
 That's enough.

 Focus is the same thing as in a photo: you know what matters and stay on it.
 When I design a billboard for Calma Bay, in the first five seconds before the driver passes by, they have to see one thing — the place's name and one atmospheric visual reference.
 Everything else is noise.